|Fees||Look up fees|

 Intended learning outcomes

-On successful completion of this subject, students should:
+On successful completion of this subject, students should be able to:

 At the completion of this subject, students should:

-- have consolidated skills in independent learning;
+- Have consolidated skills in independent learning

-- have consolidated skills in critical thinking and in the interpretation of texts;
+- Have consolidated skills in critical thinking and in the interpretation of texts

-- have an extensive understanding of the social and cultural sensitivity of language use in particular contexts;
+- Have an extensive understanding of the social and cultural sensitivity of language use in particular contexts

-- be able to appreciate different cultural contexts present in French-speaking communities;
+- Be able to appreciate different cultural contexts present in French-speaking communities

-- be able to time manage and plan: through managing and organising workloads for required and recommended reading, essay and assignment completion, and revision for examinations.
+- Be able to time manage and plan: through managing and organising workloads for required and recommended reading, essay and assignment completion, and revision for examinations.